Electromagnetic Memory: Local Conservation Law

-Equation \ref{22} is a conservation law that is true at every point on $\Omega.$ The reaon that it is not trivial is that when integrated over time the change in $A$ is not zero since it must satisfy \ref{4}.
+We can express the memory effect as an instantaneous conservation law.
+Define $Q(\Omega, t)$ to be the total charge that has passed through the point $\Omega$ up to time $t.$ Obviously \be \dot{Q}(\Omega, t) = j_r(\Omega, t) \ee The Gauss condition becomes, \be \frac{d}{dt} \{ \nabla_{\Omega}\cdot A_{\Omega} + Q(\Omega, t) \} = 0 \ee Equation \ref{2.2} is a conservation law that is true at every point on $Omega.$ The reason that it is not trivial is that when integrated over time the change in A is not zero since it must satisfy \ref{1.4}.
 As we have seen this leads to an observable flow of charge between superconductors.
 The flow will occur when we reconnect the nodes no matter how long we wait.
 The memory of the explosion is frozen into the relative phases.
 A last point is that the integrated conservation law may also be understood as the usual soft photon emission theorem.
 Thus we see the triangle of ideas: Local conservation law, soft theorem, memory effect.

 \sc